hyperledger-solang/solang/docs/running.rst

 \-\-no\-prints
    Disable the :ref:`no-print` debugging feature

+\-\-release
+   Disable all debugging features for :ref:`release` builds

 .. warning::

     If multiple Solidity source files define the same contract name, you will get a single